 - control the temperature and operation of machines

-- apply coatings to some products for flavour, colour or preservation
+- apply coatings to some products for flavour, colour or protection

 - operate and sterilise machines